 The Measurement Tool features 3 Modes.

-Read on for instructions on how to use Measurement Modes 1, 2, and 3.
+Read on for instructions on how to use Measurement Modes 1, 2, and 3 or click here to watch an instructional video.

 Mode 1 - Measurements on Floor Plan